luisacutillo78/Scalable_Bigraphical_Lasso/Readme.md

 Example on real data: main_genes.m

+## System requirements
-The experiment was run on Windows 10.
+The experiment was run on Intel(R) Core(TM) i5-9500, Windows 10.
 Please let us know if you encounter any problems either on Windows or other operating system.

 ## For Figure 1
 * run **Figure1.m**.